FishyW/connections/README.md

 # Connections
 An application that allows users to view their connectivity graph.
-This was originally a hackathon project called "Neptune".
+This was originally a hackathon project developed by me and other members in a team called "Neptune".
+I've since added a README and fixed up some features.

 ## Installation